stratadms-dev/StrataDMS/README.md

 StrataDMS is a modern, enterprise-grade Document Management System designed for speed, security, and simplicity.
 The Community Edition provides all the core features you need to organize and access your files instantly, wrapped in a beautiful, premium user interface.

+This is the first major release.
+There are definately bugs and things to improve.
+Please feel free to suggest improvements or fix bugs.
+AI Coding is awesome :-) !!!

 ## Features
 - **Secure File Storage**: Robust document management with file locking and metadata tracking.
 - **Granular Permissions**: Role-based access control (Admin/User) and directory-level permission assignments.